 You’ll need a calibration disc to perform this step.
 We’re going to be using the free AVS 709 patterns available here.
 You can either burn it to a Blu-ray disc, or copy the MP4 version to a flash drive and use your Blu-ray player, Xbox, PlayStation, or other USB-enabled device to play the test patterns on your TV.

-There are a lot of other calibration discs out there you can buy, like Spears & Munsil HD Benchmark, Disney’s World of Wonder, or Digital Video Essentials, but for today’s purposes, the free AVS 709 disc will be more than enough.
+There are a lot of other calibration discs out there you can buy, like Spears & Munsil HD Benchmark, Disney’s World of Wonder, or Digital Video Essentials.
+And if you have an Apple TV or Android TV, the THX Tune-Up app (Apple TV, Android TV) can walk you through a similar process as well.
+For today’s purposes, we’ll use the free AVS 709 disc should do everything we need on almost any TV.

 Once you’ve got the patterns ready to play on your TV, read on—we’ll start with some basic adjustments and then move into slightly more advanced territory.